mrice/solidity-hello-world/README.md

 pragma solidity ^0.4.19;

 contract HelloWorld {
-  function sayHello() public returns (bytes32) {
+  function sayHello() view public returns (string) {
     return "Hello, World!";
   }
 }
 ```

-If you've never seen Solidity code before some of the keywords -- and their placements -- will seem a little odd but likely make some sense if you're an experienced programmer.
+If you've never seen Solidity code before some of the keywords (especially "view") -- and their placements -- will seem a little odd yet familiar if you're an experienced programmer.

 Now try the test again and it should pass with a satisfying check mark.